Colditz Castle

-Castle Colditz (or Schloss Colditz in German) is a Renaissance castle in the town of Colditz near Leipzig, Dresden and Chemnitz in the state of Saxony in Germany.
+Colditz Castle (or Schloss Colditz in German) is a Renaissance castle in the town of Colditz near Leipzig, Dresden and Chemnitz in the state of Saxony in Germany.
 The castle is between the towns of Hartha and Grimma on a hill spur over the river Zwickauer Mulde, a tributary of the River Elbe.
 It had the first wildlife park in Germany when, during 1523, the castle park was converted into one of the largest menageries in Europe.

-The castle gained international infamy as the site of Oflag IV-C, a prisoner-of-war camp during World War II for "incorrigible" Allied officers who had repeatedly attempted to escape from other camps.
+The castle gained international fame as the site of Oflag IV-C, a prisoner-of-war camp during World War II for "incorrigible" Allied officers who had repeatedly attempted to escape from other camps.

 Original castle

 In 1046, Henry III of the Holy Roman Empire gave the burghers of Colditz permission to build the first documented settlement at the site.
 During 1083, Henry IV urged Margrave Wiprecht of Groitzsch to develop the castle site, which Colditz accepted.
 During 1158, Emperor Frederick Barbarossa made Thimo I "Lord of Colditz", and major building works began.
 By 1200, the town around the market was established.
 Forests, empty meadows, and farmland were settled next to the pre-existing Slavic villages Zschetzsch, Zschadraß, Zollwitz, Terpitzsch and Koltzschen.
 Around that time the larger villages Hohnbach, Thierbaum, Ebersbach and Tautenhain also developed.

 During the Middle Ages, the castle was used as a lookout post for the German Emperors and was the hub of the Reich territories of the Pleissenland (anti-Meißen Pleiße-lands).
 During 1404, the nearly 250-year rule of the dynasty of the Lords of Colditz ended when Thimo VIII sold Colditz Castle for 15,000 silver marks to the Wettin ruler of the period in Saxony.

 As a result of family dynastic politics, the town of Colditz was incorporated into the Margraviate of Meissen.
 During 1430, the Hussites attacked Colditz and set town and castle on fire.
 Around 1464, renovation and new building work on the castle were done by order of Prince Ernest, who died in Castle Colditz in 1486.
 During the reigns of Electors Frederick III the Wise and John the Gentle, Colditz was a royal residence of the electors of Saxony.